• Skip to primary navigation

 • Email

-Is the Nima Sensor Accurate?
+Is Nima Sensor Accurate?

 Nima Sensor smiling

-The Benefits of the Nima Sensor
+The Benefits of Nima

+Adherence to the gluten-free diet is challenging for the gluten-free community, yet medically necessary for those with celiac disease and gluten sensitivities.
 One study indicated that “many individuals following a gluten-free diet regularly consume sufficient gluten to trigger symptoms and perpetuate intestinal histologic damage.”

-Another study, known as the “Doggie Bag Study” because participants provided researchers with leftovers from restaurants to test, found nearly half of the leftover food samples had more than 20 parts per million (ppm) of gluten in them.
+Another study, known as the “Doggie Bag Study” because participants provided researchers with leftovers from restaurants to test, found nearly half of the leftover food samples contained more than 20 parts per million (ppm) of gluten, and five of the samples contained more than 100 ppm of gluten!
+Twenty ppm is the FDA legal limit for gluten-free labeling – more on this in a bit.

-But Is It Accurate?
+Is Nima Accurate?

 Let that sink in for a moment.
 The Nima Sensor is 96.9 percent accurate at detecting gluten at a 20 ppm level or higher.